LongMemEval: Benchmarking Chat Assistants on Long-Term Interactive Memory: Introduction

 \section{Introduction}

-Large language models (LLMs) have exhibited impressive capabilities in solving diverse tasks through natural language, leading to numerous successful \textit{chat assistant} applications \citep{openai2022chatgpt, microsoft2023copilot}.
-Nevertheless, LLMs face limitations on tasks relying heavily on personal knowledge accumulated through long-horizon user-AI interactions, such as psychological counseling or secretarial duties \citep{zhong2024memorybank}.
+Large language models (LLMs) have exhibited impressive capabilities in solving diverse tasks through natural language, leading to numerous successful chat assistant applications \citep{openai2022chatgpt, microsoft2023copilot}.
+Nevertheless, LLMs face limitations on tasks relying heavily on personal knowledge accumulated through long-term user-AI interactions, such as psychological counseling or secretarial duties \citep{zhong2024memorybank}.
 Failing to incorporate user background and preferences into responses can diminish the response's accuracy as well as user satisfaction.
-To personalize LLM-based assistants, \textit{long-term memory}, the ability to memorize, recall, and reason with the long-term interaction history, is indispensable.
-Recently, several commercial \citep{openai_memory_2024, coze_memory_2024} and open-sourced memory-augmented assistant systems \citep{zhong2024memorybank, zhang2024cognitivekernelopensourceagent} have been introduced.
+To personalize LLM-based assistants, long-term memory, the ability to memorize, recall, and reason with a long interaction history, is indispensable.
+Recently, several commercial \citep{openai_memory_2024, coze_memory_2024} and open-source assistant systems with memory \citep{zhong2024memorybank, zhang2024cognitivekernelopensourceagent} have been introduced.
 These systems leverage techniques like compressing, indexing, and retrieving from chat histories to generate more accurate and personalized responses.